Foresight Group Executes Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Foresight Group Holdings Limited has executed a share buyback program, purchasing 47,177 of its ordinary shares through Berenberg, as part of a broader initiative announced in April 2025.
-The shares will be held in treasury, reducing the number of voting shares in circulation, which may impact shareholder calculations under FCA rules.
-This move is part of Foresight’s strategy to optimize its capital structure and potentially enhance shareholder value.
+Foresight Group Holdings Limited has executed a share buyback program, purchasing 8,782 of its ordinary shares through Berenberg.
+This move, part of a broader buyback initiative, results in 1,588,281 shares held in treasury, reducing the number of voting shares to 114,759,522.
+This strategic action is likely aimed at optimizing the company’s capital structure and enhancing shareholder value.

 The most recent analyst rating on (GB:FSG) stock is a Buy with a £516.00 price target.
 To see the full list of analyst forecasts on Foresight Group Holdings Ltd. stock, see the GB:FSG Stock Forecast page.